Uberspace/lab/source/guide_ts3audiobot.rst

 **More Configurations**

-Refer to the `official TS3AudioBot wiki <https://github.com/Splamy/TS3AudioBot/wiki/Configuration>`_ for more configuration options.
+Refer to the `official TS3AudioBot wiki configuration <https://github.com/Splamy/TS3AudioBot/wiki/Configuration>`_ for more configuration options.

 Control the bot via TeamSpeak